 From brewery tours to considered beer lists in many local eateries, and even an annual South West Craft Beer Festival, WA’s famed South West region is a hub for craft beer with a reputation for quality that is rivalling its global adulation for fine wine.

 BACK TO BLACK

 Come for the Bao Bao Milk Stout and stay for so much more.
 You will find Black Brewing’s in-house restaurant, brewery, distillery and cellar door in Wilyabrup, along the Caves Road tourist route, and about a 20 minute drive from Dunsborough.

 Whatever you’re after, these guys are sure to give you the quintessential taste of the South West region.
 Their impressive craft offering includes a selection of stouts, ales, lagers and cider as well as boutique gins from their Dune Distilling distillery and some of Margaret River’s best wine varietals all served alongside a delicious menu.

 The aforementioned Bao Bao is their hype beer of the moment, and for good reason, but their seasonal releases, like the Citrus Wheat, will all make for ideal quaffing this Summer.

 It’s the perfect place to enjoy with family and friends as you soak up the views of the stunning gardens, lake and island surrounds.
 Relax on the deck or in the beer garden while the kids enjoy their own special menu, playground and the open spaces to run around.

-Executive chef Hayden Vink’s new, pared-back menu, includes shared dishes and delicious pizzas that utilise quality local ingredients – from the ocean, pasture, garden and pantry.
+Executive chef Hayden Vink’s pared-back menu, includes shared dishes and delicious pizzas that utilise quality local ingredients – from the ocean, pasture, garden and pantry.
 Leashed dogs are welcome in the beer garden too!